shanep/shanep.github.io/docs/cs554/index.md

 - 20% In class participation and discussion
 - 80% Research Paper or Artifact
-  - Midterm Presentation: 20%
+  - Midterm Presentation
-  - Final Presentation: 20%
-  - Final Paper or Artifact: 40%
+  - Final Presentation and Final Paper or Artifact

 <!--@include: ../../parts/syllabus-boiler.md-->